tomaarsen/attention_sinks/README.md

 ```
 This example will happily generate between 100k and 1m tokens without forgetting how to speak, even on a low-VRAM environment like Google Colab when using `load_in_4bit=True` in the `AutoModelForCausalLM.from_pretrained`.

+However, if you want to do multi-step generation, which is what `attention_sinks` models are well suited for, then you'll want to try the [demo/streaming.py](demo/streaming.py) demo.
+This approach is required as the regular `model.generate` does not return the required `past_key_values` parameter to be passed as history in the next prompt.

 ## Benchmarks

 ### Pre-prepared benchmarks